Minden, Nevada: Use of sundown siren and sundown town status

+After another Nevada law targeting sundown sirens, S.B.
+391, was passed in 2023, Minden finally silenced the siren.
+Marty Meeden, a retired elementary school teacher of Washoe descent, expressed relief, saying, "Did you hear about the partially deaf senior woman who was verbalized for being in town after sunset?
+Did you hear about the routine picking up of our young men who were beaten and then left out in the fields?...
+This is the history we as children learned in regards to the siren."

 Geography

 According to the United States Census Bureau, the census-designated place (CDP) of Minden has a total area of 4.3 sqmi, of which 4.3 sqmi is land and 0.04 sqmi (0.5%) is water.

 The Carson Valley and Minden are considered one of the top gliding spots in the world.
 Flights of over 1600 km have been made on sailplanes from this location.
 Its location, east of the Sierra Nevada range, favors lee wave formation.
 East of the Pine Nuts mountains is the Nevada desert, one of the best thermal generators in the world.

 U.S. Highway 395 runs through Minden.
 It is also the terminus of State Route 88, which becomes California State Route 88 on the west side of the state line.